Gazprom CEO says China gas deal will affect European market

-Russia and China signed a 30-year gas supply contract on Wednesday worth a total of more than $400 billion, during a visit by President Vladimir Putin to Shanghai.
+Russia and China signed a 30-year gas supply contract on Wednesday worth a total of more than $400 billion (237.5 billion pounds), during a visit by President Vladimir Putin to Shanghai.

 "Literally a day ago a really historical event took place, an epoch-making event.
 We, Russia and Gazprom, have discovered the Asian gas market for ourselves," Gazprom Chief Executive Alexei Miller said at the St Petersburg International Economic Forum.